AtulPandey429/EditCourseDetails/README.md

 # On click Upadte redirect to this
 ![Course Management App Screenshot](editCourse.png)

-# After edit if we click save then it will look like this
+# After edit if we click save then it will look like this in console
 ![Course Management App Screenshot](console.png)

 This is a simple React application for managing courses, implemented using TypeScript and Material-UI.